-The third book of Levi ben Abraham ben Ḥayyim’s voluminous treatise\composition, Livyat Ḥen, is dedicated to astronomical and astrological knowledge.
-In its twelfth chapter, Levi describes a cosmological\natural mechanism that\which provides optimal thermal conditions for human life and secures\allows the persistence of the inhabited world.
-As such, Levi identifies it (or: the\this mechanism) with God’s general providence or, at least, with one aspect of it.
-The main purpose of this\the present article is to offer\present a close study of the mechanism and its modus operandi, and to shed light on the providential role of the celestial bodies in Levi’s thought.
-The article also shows that Gersonides, too, was familiar with the mechanism, and (it) offers a brief comparison of Levi ben Abraham’s mechanism with Gersonides’ naturalistic account of providence.
-In addition, it identifies some of the sources of the astronomical-astrological book of Livyat ḥen, and provides\suggests insights into its character.
+The third book of Levi ben Abraham ben Ḥayyim’s voluminous treatise, Livyat Ḥen, is dedicated to the subject of astronomical and astrological knowledge.
+In its twelfth chapter, Levi describes a cosmological mechanism that provides optimal thermal conditions for human life and secures the persistence of the inhabited world.
+Levi identifies this mechanism with God’s general providence or, at least, with one aspect of it.
+The main purpose of this article is to present a close study of the mechanism and describe its modus operandi, and to shed light on the providential role of the celestial bodies in Levi’s thought.
+The article also shows that Gersonides was familiar with the mechanism, and it offers a brief comparison of Levi ben Abraham’s mechanism with Gersonides’ naturalistic account of providence.
+In addition, it identifies some of the sources of the third book of Livyat ḥen, and provides insights into its character.

-היה קודם (החלק הסופי)

-[…] The present paper offers a close study of the mechanism and its modus operandi, and sheds light on the providential role of the celestial bodies in Levi’s thought.
-It also shows that Gersonides, (too?), was familiar with the mechanism, and (it) offers a brief comparison of Levi ben Abraham’s mechanism with Gersonides’ notion of ‘stellar preservation’.
-In addition, the paper identifies some of the sources of the astronomical-astrological book of Livyat ḥen, and provides\suggests insights into its character.